 Encebollado: lots of little restaurants, this is the cure for early mornings after late nights

-Also try hornado, fritada, humitas, tamales, llapingachos, lomo saltado, and churrasco (my favourite), just ask the locals where to get it. about 5 years ago
+Also try hornado, fritada, humitas, tamales, llapingachos, lomo saltado, and churrasco (my favourite), just ask the locals where to get it. almost 8 years ago

 There are some places you can go to try local food but I will agree that the local cuisine is not as good as I expected and that is why the most popular places serve international food as crepes & waffles, Noe....